-With so many incredible fruits and vegetables hitting the market in the coming weeks, and a plethora great recipes to choose from, walking into your local market could easily become overwhelming.
+With such an incredibly diverse and delicious harvest of fruits and vegetables hitting markets in the coming weeks and a plethora of great recipes to choose from, walking into your local market could easily become overwhelming.

 Below you will find a comprehensive guide to our five favorite fruits and veggies coming this spring to help ease your fears about the incredible profusion of produce coming your way.

 When you walk into the farmers market in early spring you will likely be greeted by row after row of plump, juicy strawberries in those blue-green baskets that are begging you to take them home.
 Something special occurs when you take that first bite of a sweet spring strawberry bursting with sumptuous sugar – you want more.
 Strawberries are a staple fruit in the American diet and on average, Americans eat three and a half pounds of fresh berries per year.

 Trying to get back into shape after a long winter hibernation?
 Strawberries are a great addition to your smoothies and salads, and a great choice for a late-night snack if you don’t want to reach for the cookie jar.
 If you don’t care one bit about a calorie count then Strawberries can make just about any desert you can think of even better.

 Interesting Fact: Strawberries are not actually members of the berry family like blackberries and grapes.
 They don’t meet botanist’s technical standards because they wear their seeds on the outside, where to be considered a berry, the seeds need to be on the inside.

 Growers Tip: Plant your strawberries in late winter, early spring, or when you know the temperature won’t dip below 25 degrees.
 Also, make sure they’re in a located in an area receiving full sunlight, strawberries love the sun!